 This location has multiple holiday properties

-Gites Guebernez, a peaceful retreat surrounded by beautiful countryside but within walking distance of a village with a bakery, restaurants and bars.
-The gites share a solar-heated pool and decked sunterrace with views across farmland and forests.
-For children, there's also an indoor gamesroom, swings and slides and plenty of toys.
+La Maison du Puits sleeps up to 8 people and is the largest of 4 gites at Gites Guebernez, a peaceful retreat surrounded by beautiful countryside but within walking distance of a village with a bakery, restaurants and bars.
+The gites, set in a cluster and surrounded by pretty gardens and countryside, share a heated pool and decked sun terrace with wonderful views across farmland and woodlands.
+For children, there's also an indoor games room, large lawn and plenty of indoor and outdoor toys.
 For grown-ups, there are sunbeds, quiet shady corners and pretty countryside walks.

-Gites Guebernez was recently featured in The Guardian newspaper, which described it as 'a gorgeous spot – a cluster of mellow stone buildings with wooden shutters, amid rolling farmland and forest'.
+Gites Guebernez has been featured in The Guardian newspaper, which described it as 'a gorgeous spot – a cluster of mellow stone buildings with wooden shutters, amid rolling farmland and forest'.

-We are within walking distance of the pretty village of Ploerdut, with a bakers, grocery shop selling local produce, a pizzeria/creperie, a hugely popular restaurant (3 courses and wine for just €12), 2 bars, and a small weekly market.
+We are within walking distance of the pretty village of Ploerdut, with a bakers, grocery shop selling local produce, a pizzeria, a hugely popular restaurant (3 courses and wine for under €12), 2 bars, and a small weekly market.
 Within easy reach (10-15 minutes drive) are several lakes with child friendly beaches, boating and other watersports, while stunning sandy beaches are just a 40-minute drive.

 Guebernez is the perfect spot for families, but outside of the school holidays it becomes a peaceful retreat for walkers, cyclists, writers and those who want to experience the tranquility of central Brittany, with its rolling countryside, forests and lakes, but still be within easy reach of the beaches and islands of the Morbihan coastline.

 Bev, Warren and their son Freddie are originally from Brighton but had always talked about escaping the city and living the 'good life'.
 In 2010 they took a trip to Brittany 'just to have a look' and fell in love with Gites Guebernez.
-Now in their sixth year, they've added a third gite, a pool, a games room and made countless other improvements.
-Well integrated into village life, they've also taken the time to fully explore the region and are full of tips about what to see and do nearby.
+Now getting ready for their ninth season, they've managed to achieve a five-star rating on TripAdvisor.
+They've also taken the time to fully explore the region and are full of tips about what to see and do nearby.

 |Year property purchased||2010|